plone/training/solr/solr-alternatives.rst

   ``alm.solrindex`` will pass the ZCatalog's internal integer record id (``rid``) in this field.
-* We set the ``default-search-field`` to SearchableText, so that solr queries which don't specify a field will use SearchableText.
+* We set the ``default-search-field`` to SearchableText, so that Solr queries which don't specify a field will use SearchableText.
 * We configure fields for docid and each of the standard Plone fulltext indexes, but not any other fields.
-* We set ``stored: false`` on the indexes so that solr will only store the docid.
+* We set ``stored: false`` on the indexes so that Solr will only store the docid.

-We also need to reference the solr URI in an environment variable for the Plone instance part, so that ``alm.solrindex`` knows where to connect
+We also need to reference the Solr URI in an environment variable for the Plone instance part, so that ``alm.solrindex`` knows where to connect

 .. code-block:: ini